VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: Introduction

 By integrating these components, our framework achieves state-of-the-art video reconstruction performance using SDXL~\cite{podell2023sdxl}.
 We name the method integrating these components as VISION-XL, short for \textbf{V}ideo \textbf{I}nverse-problem \textbf{S}olver using latent diffus\textbf{ION} models (with stable diffusion \textbf{XL}).
 It supports various aspect ratios, including landscape, vertical, and square formats.
-Thanks to its efficiency, our framework can reconstruct 25-frame videos at a resolution of 1280×768 (exceeding HD resolution) in under 2.5 minutes on a single NVIDIA 4090 GPU.
-Our contribution can be summarized as follows: \begin{itemize} \item We present a high-definition video inverse problem solver based on SDXL, which supports various aspect ratios and delivers state-of-the-art reconstruction performance. \item Within this novel framework, we introduce a pseudo-batch consistent sampling strategy and batch-consistent inversion, which enable more effective and efficient video reconstruction from various video inverse problems. \end{itemize}
+Thanks to its efficiency, our framework can reconstruct 1280×768 (exceeding HD resolution) videos in under 6 seconds per frame on a single NVIDIA 4090 GPU.
+Our contribution can be summarized as follows: \begin{itemize} \item {We propose a high-definition video inverse problem solver integrated with SDXL, supporting multiple aspect ratios and achieving state-of-the-art reconstruction.} \item {We introduce a novel pseudo-batch consistent sampling and inversion strategy for efficient and effective video reconstruction across diverse inverse problems.} \end{itemize}